Supporting Siblings of Autistic Children: A Complete Guide

 Embarrassment and Peer Relationships

-Siblings may struggle with how to explain their brother or sister's behaviors to friends.
-They might feel embarrassed by public meltdowns or unusual behaviors, or worry about being judged by peers.
+Siblings may struggle to explain behaviors to friends.
+They might feel embarrassed by meltdowns.
+They worry about judgment.

 Mixed Emotions